herr-schmidt/OAD/README.md

 OAD project.
 For now it contains the instance generator.

 ## Instance generator
 The instance generator allows for generating a plan of given temporal span.
+The generator works "by rows".

 ### Class `OadInstanceGenerator`